 As part of ELAD’s clinical development program, over 250 subjects have received treatment with the ELAD System through prior clinical trials and a compassionate use program.
-Although VTI-208, our Phase 3 clinical trial evaluating ELAD in alcohol-induced liver decompensation (AILD), failed to reach either the primary or secondary endpoints, data from pre-specified and post-hoc analyses of this study has shown trends that may indicate a potential to increase survival rates in certain subsets of subjects with liver failure due to acute hepatocellular insult and alcohol use.
+Although VTI-208, our Phase 3 clinical trial evaluating ELAD in sAH, failed to reach either the primary or secondary endpoints, data from pre-specified and post-hoc analyses of this study has shown trends that may indicate a potential to increase survival rates in certain subsets of subjects with liver failure due to acute hepatocellular insult and alcohol use.

 Based on our analysis of VTI-208 subsets, we are pursuing a new phase 3 clinical trial in sAH, referred to as VTL-308.
 VTL-308 is a phase 3 randomized, controlled, open-label trial, designed to evaluate the ELAD System in subjects with severe alcoholic hepatitis who meet criteria based on learnings from pre-specified and post-hoc analyses of the VTI-208 clinical trial.
 The Company enrolled the first subject in VTL-308 in May 2016 and expects data in third quarter 2018.